aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/rosh-hodesh/perek-shira-chapter-of-song.html.md

 <html>
 <head></head>
 <body>
-Title: פֶּרֶק שִׁירָה | Pereq Shirah (Chapter of Song), a litany of verses pronounced in the voice of the creatures and works of Creation<br />
+Title: פֶּרֶק שִׁירָה | Pereq Shirah, a litany of verses pronounced in the voice of the creatures & works of Creation (after the arrangement of Natan Slifkin)<br />
 Primary contributor: unknown<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=10950">http://opensiddur.org/?p=10950</a>
 <p />